JosephVanHeurck/spacevania/README.md

 # spacevania
-putting non-release builds in this branch is a capital crime
+Putting non-release builds in this branch is a capital crime